vibeus/vibe-website/content/blog/coaching-with-the-vibe-board/index.md

 Breaking down film is an essential part of a team’s success.
 Whether it’s reviewing your previous game or looking ahead to next week by scouting your opponent, film can help you devise a game plan to smooth out your own weaknesses while capitalizing on your opponent’s.

 With Vibe, there are several options for watching film.
-The first being that you can simply pull up [YouTube videos]({{< common/srcset "image-1.jpg" "" >}}&feature=emb_logo) and annotate directly over the video as you go.
+The first being that you can simply pull up [YouTube videos](https://www.youtube.com/watch?v=9lMp9jN8soI&feature=emb_logo) and annotate directly over the video as you go.
 Another option is downloading apps like [Coach’s Eye](https://www.coachseye.com/) where you can import or upload film and then slow it down frame-by-frame.
 Whatever platform you prefer to use, Vibe lets you draw directly over the app to highlight specific parts of every play.

-{{< common/srcset "image-2.png" "Annotate over film on the Vibe Board." >}}
+{{< common/srcset "image-1.png" "Annotate over film on the Vibe Board." >}}